qidi-community/Plus4-Wiki/content/modular-toolhead/front-blower-assembly/README.md

 ## Attach the hotend

+Push the hotend into place on the front cover.
+Make sure that it is seated properly before tightening the mounting bolts down.
+It should not be tilting as you're tighting the bolts.
+If it does so, then stop and re-align the hotend until it's properly lined up.

 ![003](./018.jpg)
 ![003](./019.jpg)

 ## Route hotend cables and plug into front PCB board

+Route the hotend cables through the holding bracket, and plug it into the PCB board The clip on the plug points downwards.

 ![003](./020.jpg)

 ## Attach the heatsink fan to the fan mount

+Slide the heatsink fan into place on the mount, and bolts it into the securing holes.

 ![003](./015.jpg)
 ![003](./016.jpg)
 ![003](./017.jpg)

 ## Bolt heatsink fan mount to the tool-head carrier plate

+(See photo)

 ![003](./021.jpg)